aliclark/gnocchi/README.md

  * Each knock only allows for one connect attempt

 Defense in depth (implemented):
- * Packet content is encrypted and length randomized so a casual observer will not recognize the protocol/software being used
+ * Packet content is encrypted and length randomized so a very casual observer will not recognize the protocol/software being used.
+   * Nb. the first 32 bytes of the packet are not uniform and can be identified as a Curve25519 public key.

 Defense in depth (you):
  * Don't publish the listen port, and set other UDP ports to DROP by default